ivan-hc/Bottles-appimage/README.md

 If you wish to made it work for Linux distros older but still supported, you need:
 ### on your side
 - to know how to use [pkg2appimage](https://github.com/AppImageCommunity/pkg2appimage) or at least how to compile a newer version of Python on old distributions;
-- to know the use of BASH scripting (obviously);
+- to know the use of BASH scripting.
-- to know a bit of English or know how to use Google/Bing/Yandex translate.

 ### on the software side
 - Python version equal to the one available for Arch Linux in its official repository, being Bottles only available as AUR package;